anusha-murali/anusha-murali.github.io/max_sum_subarray.md

 The runtime of the above algorithm is $O(n)$ as we at most look at $2n$ elements.

+### Longest Turbulent Subarray

+A subarray is called turbulent if the comparision sign flips between each consecutive pair of elements in the subarray.
+Find the length of the longest turbulent subarray of a given array $A$.

+> **Example**: $A = [6, 3, 2, 9, 5, 6, 4, 2, 7$.
+The longest turbulent subarray is $[2, 9, 5, 6, 4]$ and its length is 5.

 [Dynamic Programming](./dp.md)

 * * *